 [Ed:] A prison that as it turns out had very loose bars in the summer of 2016?

 [Bollangda, chuckled to himself] Yes, they underestimated us.
 Although the means at our disposal was primitive we were cunning like the fox.
 We sprung the old lion out, grabbing the attention of the nation and spreading fear into the hearts of our enemies.
-[Ed: The smile faded,] Only to find that in prison he had lost his way and had turned into a bleating goat, putting himself above the people, indignant, as if the people had not suffered greatly for him.
+[Ed: The smile soon faded] Only to find that in prison he had lost his way and had turned into a bleating goat, putting himself above the people, indignant, as if the people had not suffered greatly for him.
 No sooner was he safe, he distanced himself from us and started acquiring wealth by working for those who had been his jailors.
 This was a treachery we could not stand.
 We cut ties with the old fool.
 I would not have his blood on my hands but I no longer offered him my protection and he moved back to the capitol.
 He soon was a mere laughing stock and fool of a clown, wearing a feathered hat and a string of medals on his chest.
 At that point I talked to the devil himself.

 [Ed:] Do you specifically mean the Paris Peace Conference where you met your Arch-Enemy the President?

-Just rediscovered this Paxsims resource:
+'Just' [seven years after the event!] rediscovered this Paxsims resource:

 As the umpires saw it (or rather Rex Bryan, from McGill University, a very experience Mega Game organiser, umpire and observer).
 See my comments below on his PowerPoint presentation, relating to the points I can remember and participated in.